cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/streams.rst

 Streams are persisted by CDAP, and once an event has been sent to a Stream, by default it never expires.
 The Time-To-Live (TTL) property governs how long an event is valid for consumption since it was written to the Stream.
 The default TTL for all Streams is infinite, meaning that events will never expire.

-The TTL property of a Stream can be changed.
+The TTL property of a Stream can be changed, using either the :ref:`CDAP Console <cdap-console>` or by using the :ref:`command-line tool. <cli>`

 Streams can be truncated, which means deleting all events that were ever written to the Stream.
 This is permanent and cannot be undone.
-A Stream can be truncated.
+They can be truncated through the :ref:`CDAP Console <cdap-console>` or by using the :ref:`command-line tool. <cli>`